Updates to the SBA Paycheck Protection Program 2/24 - 3/9

 As California’s first Community Development Bank, Community Bank of the Bay has provided affordable financing to businesses and nonprofits for over 20 years.
 We’re uniquely qualified to help the community during challenging times.

 CBB understands that the COVID-19 pandemic has resulted in economic disruptions that may impact the welfare of our entire community.
-If your business is facing financial challenges due to the COVID-19 pandemic and resulting lockdown, a Paycheck Protection Program (PPP) loan can help.
+If your business is facing financial challenges, a Paycheck Protection Program (PPP) loan can help.

 - Gather all 2019 payroll tax filing forms such as IRS 940, IRS 941s, CA DE 9s, DE 9Cs, W-3, or 2019 Schedule C.